AnitaOwen/cookie-shop/README.md

 ### Create
 - A user can create an item and add it to the cart.
 - Each created item is assigned a unique ID, ensuring accurate identification and management.
-- Cookie names are case insensitive, but spaces do matter!
+- Cookie names are not case sensitive, but spaces do matter!

 >Use `npm run create <cookie-name>` to add a new item to the cart
 ```